SomajitDey/JuFF/readme.txt

 Now you can start sending texts and share files with people whose public keys are already hosted.
-Because of the email verification done before hosting every public key, you can trust all the keys found at the above key-server, as I can show you the email that records the corresponding KeyID.
-In future the registration will become automated, and the KeyID sent to a public mailing-list instead.
+Because of the email verification done before hosting every public key, you can trust all the keys found at the abovementioned key-server, as I can show you the email that records the corresponding KeyID.
+In future, the registration might become automated, and the KeyID might need to be sent to a public mailing-list instead.

 What happens when you send something?